 Group Managed Service Accounts

 A group Managed Service Account (gMSA) is a managed domain account that provides automatic password management, simplified service principal name (SPN) management, and the ability to delegate the management to other administrators.
 A gMSA also extends this functionality over multiple servers.
-Azure AD Connect cloud sync supports and recommends the use of a gMSA for running the agent.
+Microsoft Entra Connect cloud sync supports and recommends the use of a gMSA for running the agent.
 For more information, see Group Managed Service Accounts.